Reflective and coreflective subcategories

 \begin{proposition} Let $\mathcal{A}$ be an AB3 abelian category and $\mathcal{B}$ be an additive subcategory of $\mathcal{A}$.
 The following assertions are equivalent:

-\begin{enumerate} \item $\mathcal{B}$ is an abelian coreflective subcategory of $\mathcal A$ with a set of projective generators. \item $\mathcal{B}$ is closed under taking cokernels in $\mathcal{A}$ and there is a set $\mathcal{U}$ of objects that satisfies the following properties:
+\begin{enumerate} \item $\mathcal{B}$ is an abelian coreflective subcategory of $\mathcal A$ with a set of generators which are projective in $\mathcal B$. \item $\mathcal{B}$ is closed under taking cokernels in $\mathcal{A}$ and there is a set $\mathcal{U}$ of objects that satisfies the following properties:

 \begin{enumerate} \item $\mathcal{B}=\PU$. \item If $\tilde{U}\in\Sum (\mathcal{U})$ and $Y$ is a subobject of an object in $\PU$, then any epimorphism $p:\tilde{U}\twoheadrightarrow Y$ is an $\mathcal{U}$-epimorphism and $\mathcal{A}\left(?,\frac{\Ker p}{\tr_\mathcal{U}(\Ker p)}\right)_{| \mathcal{U}}=0$. \end{enumerate} \end{enumerate} \end{proposition}